Black-box Backdoor Defense via Zero-shot Image Purification: Experiments

 \subsection{Quantitative Results of Defense}

-We conducted quantitative experiments to answer research questions (2) and (3), the results of which are presented in Table~\ref{table1}.
-Our experiments demonstrate the effectiveness of our proposed defense methods in reducing the ASR of three types of attacks across three different datasets.
-Our approach consistently outperformed the other two baseline methods across most datasets and attack types.
-For example, on the Imagenette dataset, our method reduces the ASR of the BadNet attack from 94.53\% (with no defense) to just 1.3\%, with only a 0.51\% CA drop.
-Similarly, on the GTSRB dataset, our approach reduces the success rate of the PhysicalBA attack from 100\% (with no defense) to 6.26\%, with only a 1.36\% CA drop.

-Our observations are as follows: (1) Our model successfully defends against various backdoors while maintaining classification accuracy compared to baseline methods.
-This is because our approach not only uses transformations to create a mismatch between poisoned triggers and poisoned labels, but also uses a diffusion model to recover lost semantic information to ensure accurate classification.
-(2) Our proposed purification-based method also outperforms the other two methods in a new evaluation metric that we propose, poisoned accuracy (PA), indicating that contaminated samples can still be used for classification even when using an attacked black-box model as the classifier.
-This demonstrates the robustness of our approach in real-world scenarios.
-(3) We find that the ShrinkPad method performs poorly on the PhysicalBA attack, which is consistent with the findings in~\cite{li2021backdoor}.
-This is because PhysicalBA attack is specifically designed to evade defense methods such as ShrinkPad~\cite{li2021backdoor}.
-However, our proposed model successfully defends against this attack, demonstrating its superior performance compared to existing defense methods.
+We conduct quantitative experiments where the results are in Table~\ref{table1}.
+Our observations are as follows: \textbf{(1)} Our method effectively defends against different backdoor attacks.
+This is because the transformations in our framework, which are independent of specific attacks, break the connection between backdoor triggers and backdoor labels. \textbf{(2)} Our method achieves overall better classification accuracy (CA) compared to baseline methods because our formulation successfully recovers semantic information to ensure accurate downstream classification.
+For example, on the Imagenette dataset, ZIP reduces the ASR of the BadNet attack from 94.53\% (no defense) to just 7.55\%, with only a 0.94\% drop in CA. Similarly, on the GTSRB dataset, our approach reduces the success rate of the PhysicalBA attack from 100\% (no defense) to 6.57\%, with only a 1.39\% drop in CA. \textbf{(3)} Our method outperforms the baselines in poisoned accuracy (PA), indicating that poisoned samples can still be used for classification even when using an attacked black-box classifier.
+It demonstrates the robustness and usability of ZIP in real-world scenarios. \textbf{(4)} ShrinkPad performs poorly on the PhysicalBA attack, which is consistent with the findings in~\cite{li2021backdoor}.
+This is because PhysicalBA is specifically designed to evade defense methods such as ShrinkPad~\cite{li2021backdoor}.
+On the other hand, our method successfully defends against this attack, demonstrating its superior performance.
+We include additional experiment results of defenses in Supplementary Material~\ref{add_exp}.